 To see a list of incidents, do the following:

-In the Cloud Console toolbar, click menu Navigation menu, and then select Monitoring:
+In the Google Cloud console toolbar, click menu Navigation menu, and then select Monitoring:

 In the Monitoring navigation pane, select notifications Alerting:

 - The Summary pane lists the number of open incidents.

 - The Incidents pane displays the most recent open incidents.
 To list the most recent incidents in the table, including those that are closed, click Show closed incidents.